Funded childcare places for 2 year olds.

 - 1 January and 31 March – Apply between January and March eligible from April (summer term)

-- 1 April and 31 August – Apply between April and August eligible from September (autumn term)
+- 1 April and 31 August – Apply between mid-May and August eligible from September (autumn term)

 Places are available for up to 15 hours per week for 38 weeks per year (term time only).
 The places are available in OFSTED rated good or outstanding providers on the Nottinghamshire Directory or with approved childminders.

-All three and four year olds are entitled to 15 hours of free nursery education for 38 weeks of the year.
+All three and four year olds are entitled to 15 hours of funded nursery education for 38 weeks of the year.
 This applies until they reach compulsory school age (the term following their fifth birthday).
-Free early education places are available at a range of early years settings including nursery schools and classes, children's centres, day nurseries, play groups and pre-schools and childminders.
+Funded early education places are available at a range of early years settings including nursery schools and classes, children's centres, day nurseries, play groups and pre-schools and childminders.

-The free early years entitlement can be taken flexibly within the following limits:
+The funded early years entitlement can be taken flexibly within the following limits:

-The full 15 hours have to be taken over at least three days per week and a maximum of five days per week
+The full 15 hours have to be taken over at least two days per week and a maximum of five days per week

 A minimum of 2.5 hours can be taken in one day

-A maximum of 10 hours can be taken in one day, but no more than 12.5 hours over two days.
+A maximum of 10 hours can be taken in one day.

 What is my child entitled to?

-All 3 and 4 year olds are entitled to 15 hours of free early learning and care, over 38 weeks of the year.
+All 3 and 4 year olds are entitled to 15 hours of funded early learning and care, over 38 weeks of the year.

-- Children who are three in January, February or March can have their free place from the start of the summer term.
+- Children who are three in January, February or March can have their funded place from the start of the summer term.

-- Children who are three in April, May, June, July or August can have their free place from the start of the autumn term.
+- Children who are three in April, May, June, July or August can have their funded place from the start of the autumn term.

-- Children who are three in September, October, November or December can have their free place from the start of the spring term.
+- Children who are three in September, October, November or December can have their funded place from the start of the spring term.

 Your child may go to any early years setting which is included in the Nottinghamshire Directory of Providers and has a place available.
 This includes many: